 However, with the right support and guidance, they too can see the benefits of renewable energy.
-With the right support community projects can gather momentum4.
+With the right support community projects can gather momentum3.
 Knowledge and information can make a big difference.

-Homeowners and communities that live in areas that are rich in renewable sources, do have an advantage .
-Access to wind, sunshine or water can make it possible for them to move to a greener standard of living more easily1.
+Homeowners and communities that live in areas that are rich in renewable sources, do have an advantage.
+Access to wind, sunshine, or water can make it possible for them to move to a greener standard of living more easily.
 This could be as simple as installing solar panels or wind turbines.

-Often, a simple economic message can catalyse action.
+Often, a simple economic message can catalyze action.
 Essentially, in most cases, a switch leads to cheaper energy bills in time.

 There are many factors that can determine whether generating your own renewable energy will work for you.
 If your home is shaded by trees then solar power is not going to work.
 However, if you are situated on an exposed hillside then wind power could be feasible.